RupomAhsan/MSHelper/src/MSHelper.CQRS.Queries/src/MSHelper.CQRS.Queries/README.md

 }
 ```

-You can easily register all query handlers in DI container by calling `AddQueryHandlers()` method on `IConveyBuilder`:
+You can easily register all query handlers in DI container by calling `AddQueryHandlers()` method on `IMSHelperBuilder`:

 ```
 public IServiceProvider ConfigureServices(this IServiceCollection services)